MPAS-Dev/compass/docs/users_guide/ocean/test_groups/hurricane.rst

 compute topographic wave drag step
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The reciprocal of e-folding time, ``r_inv`` from the HyCOM model is computed in this  step, in order to include the topographic drag tendency in the model.
-See this `reference_` for details.
+The reciprocal of the e-folding time, ``r_inv``, from the HyCOM model, is computed in this step.
+See this `reference`_ for details on the computation.
+This coefficient is needed to account for the topographic wave drag tendency in the model.

 .. _reference: https://doi.org/10.1175/JPO-D-15-0074.1